 - Click the Analysis view button on your page toolbar.

-- Open the Page options menu and click Share As.
+- Open the Share and edit page menu and click Share.

 - Change Type to Model.